The State of Technology in Education 2019/20

 Schools beginning to do more

-Workload may be worse than ever, yet 38.2% of respondents also believe schools are doing more to address the problem (compared to 19.5% in 2018/19).
+Teacher workload may be worse than ever, yet 38.2% of respondents also believe schools are doing more to address the problem to improve teacher wellbeing (compared to 19.5% in 2018/19).

 But there's still a perception gap between SMT, IT managers and teachers